 Devices are becoming increasingly sophisticated, and consumers becoming more empowered so brands must consider how they are going to evolve their promotions and incentives schemes, and include the use of beacon technology to help ensure customer engagement.
 It is important that organisations reach out to the right consumers – at the right time – with personalised promotions.
 Beacons can be an important part of the right solution – being placed across the store in point-of-sale materials for example.

 Below is how to best implement beacon technology according to Paul Brown:

 Beacons are a cost-effective way to encourage active engagement.
 Beacons can be used to engage with online shoppers by encouraging online customers to visit stores where they can access proximity-based promotions through beacons.

 For example, Odeon cinemas introduced beacons as part of its loyalty scheme to welcome customers, share offers and information.
 As well as to collect data with the consumer’s permission for a more targeted programme.

-To guarantee the continual success of such business evolutions, organisations need to consider implementing an incentive or promotion scheme that can be accessed simply through a range of channels.
-Incorporating mobile devices and apps – through the use of beacons – as part of a loyalty scheme means that organisations can entice online customers to continue and develop their relationship with the brand in store with a simple, cost-efficient and ethically compliant method of engagement.
+To guarantee the continued success of such business evolutions, organisations need to consider implementing an incentive or promotion scheme that can be accessed simply through a range of channels.
+Incorporating mobile devices and apps – through the use of beacons – as part of a loyalty scheme means that organisations can entice online customers to continue and develop their relationship with the brand in-store with a simple, cost-efficient and ethically compliant method of engagement.